-Food Bank's community food security initiatives promote both the local economy and self-sufficiency among individuals using the emergency food network.
-Through investing dollars with local farmers, establishing gardens at partner agency sites, distributing container gardens to low-income individuals and connecting families to local farmers' markets, Food Bank creates additional access to fresh produce for families in need.
+Food Bank of Central New York's community food security initiatives promote both the local economy and self-sufficiency among individuals using the emergency food network.
+By investing dollars with local farmers, establishing gardens at partner agency sites, distributing container gardens to low income individuals, and connecting families to local farmers' markets, the Food Bank creates additional access to fresh produce for families in need.

-As an alternative to our Garden in a Bucket program, partner agencies can sign up to receive seed packets from the Food Bank to hand out to emergency food recipients.
-This is an easy way for coordinators to encourage self-sufficiency.
-Individuals will receive two packets of vegetable seeds and an interactive step by step guide with clear instructions on how to grow your own fresh food right at home!
-Plant-a-seed is great for your agency visitors who want to grow vegetables or herbs indoors or out.
+Plant a Seed: As an alternative to our Garden in a Bucket program, partner agencies can sign up to receive seed packets from the Food Bank to hand out to emergency food recipients.
+This is an easy way for coordinators to encourage home gardening and self-sufficiency.